anon-blue/anon.blue/README.txt

 bnbnnimabi                    hhWhich one.
 It's easy...
 And what was thighjhbt m?
 This wonderful dream?
 Yes of course, I can imagine...
                              blumkm;mklmklmkllllllllkkkkkkk,mkklmklmklmkmklmklmk
-lmkkmkmklmklmklkmljiangliuer's computer  heis ahero he save the erher
+lmkkmkmklmklmklkml kmlmliuer's computer  heis ahero he save the erher
       zjiznjznxjjjjjjjjjjjjjjjjjjjjjjhe is so nb heis super nb manmmmmmmmmmmmmmm mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm